 Voice is the sound produced by vibration of Vocal folds larynx when air passes through lungs.

-Speech is the sound produced by coordinated work of muscles of tongue, lips, jaw and vocal tract .
+Speech is the sound produced by coordinated work of muscles of tongue, lips, jaw and vocal trac .
 It is one way of communication .

 Language is a meaningful way of interaction or exchanging communication.
 It involves receiving and expressing thoughts and emotions by verbal means audible words and non verbal methods like gestures, writing or signing.